shallowdream204/DiCo/README.md

 ```

 These scripts generate a folder of samples as well as a `.npz` file which can be directly used with [ADM's TensorFlow evaluation suite](https://github.com/openai/guided-diffusion/tree/main/evaluations) to compute FID, Inception Score and other metrics.

+## 🪪 License

+The provided code and pre-trained weights are licensed under the [Apache 2.0 license](LICENSE).

+## 🤗 Acknowledgement

+This code is based on [DiT](https://github.com/facebookresearch/DiT), [fast-DiT](https://github.com/chuanyangjin/fast-DiT) and [U-DiT](https://github.com/YuchuanTian/U-DiT).
+We thank the authors for their awesome work.

 ## 📧 Contact